When students arrive at their new college, they are often told how important it is to get involved.

 “We need to try and build the biggest and best community,” said Hall.

-Hall has decided to not limit himself even after he finishes college.
+Hall has decided to not limit himself.
 He plans on going to graduate school to get his master’s in agriculture education.

 There is one thing he knows he must have in his future, and that is involvement with other people.
 Hall wishes to work with youth, and continue to immerse himself in the agricultural community.